Sephisa chandra

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Apaturinae - Sephisa - chandra

-Regional Distribution: India, Nepal, Bhutan, Myanmar, Thailand, Laos, Vietnam, China, Taiwan, Malaysia
+Regional Distribution: Nepal, Bhutan, India, Myanmar, Thailand, Laos, Vietnam, China, Taiwan, Malaysia

-Flight time: most of the year depending on location
+Flight time: most of the year depending on location Wingspan: 70-90mm

 Adult Food Sources: Nectar - not known to visit flowers.
 Other - mud puddling